retrorich75/phatmeter/README.md

 ![Finding the terminal](https://github.com/retrorich75/commonfiles/blob/master/flask_server-running.png?raw=true)

-* Now open a web browser on the host name or IP address of your Pi with the port 5000 You should see somrthing very similar to the below
+* Now open a web browser on the host name or IP address of your Pi with the port 5000 You should see something very similar to the below
 ![Finding the terminal](https://github.com/retrorich75/commonfiles/blob/master/flash-web-envirophat.png?raw=true)

 * MQTT : share Enviro pHAT measurements for further use.